Delaware v. Pennsylvania: Second Interim Order

 The special master held oral arguments on December 8, 2022.
-On December 13, 2022, he issued a Second Interim Report, in which the special master issued an apology to the Supreme Court stating: "Upon reading the arguments before the Supreme Court and returning to the record in the case, I can no longer subscribe to the entirety of the recommendations I made to the Supreme Court."
+On December 13, 2022, he issued a Second Interim Report, in which the special master issued an apology to the Supreme Court, stating: "Upon reading the arguments before the Supreme Court and returning to the record in the case, I can no longer subscribe to the entirety of the recommendations I made to the Supreme Court."

 The special master stated that he read the oral arguments before the Supreme Court, where he felt that Delaware was "emphasizing a circumstance that, if correct, would distinguish between rights and obligations, at least comparing the disputed instruments with those that MoneyGram labels as 'money orders.'"
-The special master notified the court clerk and ordered expedited briefing.
+The special master notified the court clerk and ordered an expedited briefing.
 After briefing and oral arguments, the special master revised his recommendation to the court.

 The special master concluded that the disputed instruments did fall in the category of "other similar written instruments", but were not "money orders".
-However, because some of the disputed instruments are drawn by a bank, they fell within the exclusion of the "third party bank checks".
+However, because some of the disputed instruments are drawn by a bank, they fell within the exclusion of the "third-party bank checks".
 FDA 12 U.S.C.
 2503.

-Delaware exception to Supreme Court of the United States Special Master ruling
+Delaware exception to the Supreme Court of the United States Special Master ruling

-Once the special master's First Interim Report concluded the disputed instruments were covered under the FDA, Delaware filed an exception.
+Once the special master's First Interim Report concluded that the disputed instruments were covered under the FDA, Delaware filed an exception.

 The court accepted briefs and oral arguments, then the special master announced that the proceedings before the court had caused him to "reassess his conclusion".
-He subsequently issued a Second Interim Report, which concluded that many of the disputed instruments were or could be "third party bank check[s]" and would thereby be "excluded from the FDA".
+He subsequently issued a Second Interim Report, which concluded that many of the disputed instruments were or could be "third-party bank check[s]" and would thereby be "excluded from the FDA".

-The special master recommend to the Supreme Court that any of the "Disputed Instruments that are checks issued by banks as drawers (on which banks are thus liable) are 'third party bank checks,' which are excluded from the scope of the 'other similar written instrument' clause and from the disposition of the act."
+The special master recommended to the Supreme Court that any of the "Disputed Instruments that are checks issued by banks as drawers (on which banks are thus liable) are 'third party bank checks,' which are excluded from the scope of the 'other similar written instrument' clause and from the disposition of the act."

 The special master concluded the Teller's Checks marked by MoneyGram are, indeed, teller's checks.
 However, the "so labeled Agent Checks" and "unlabeled Agent Checks" are not drawers.